 Phase 2: People-Search Aggregators (Minutes 5–12)

-Data broker and people-search sites aggregate court records, property records, voter registrations, marketing data, and social media into single profiles.
-The major platforms — Spokeo, WhitePages, BeenVerified, Intelius, PeopleFinder, FastPeopleSearch — are only the visible tier.
-There are over 200 active data broker sites operating in the United States alone.
+People-search sites aggregate court records, property records, voter registrations, marketing data, and social media into single profiles.
+The familiar platforms — Spokeo, WhitePages, BeenVerified, Intelius, PeopleFinder, FastPeopleSearch — are only the visible tier; well over two hundred such sites operate in the United States alone, with national equivalents across Europe.

 A single people-search lookup typically returns: